codesnail/CarND-AdvancedLaneFinding/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The code to identify lane pixels is contained in the class RoadFrame in the method sliding_window() and search_around_poly().
 The code to fit a polynomial to these pixels is contained in class Lane in Lanes.py.
 First the method RoadFrame.getLane() is called.
 It determines if a previous left or right fit is passed to it.
 If not, then it uses the sliding_window() method, otherwise it uses search_around_poly().
+Both of these methods, after identifying left and right pixels, instantiate a Lane class and use Lane.fitPoly() method to fit a polynomial to them.

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The Lane class includes this code in the calculateByFit() method.
+It calculates the radius of curvature of each lane line and stores it in the class.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+This is implemented in class RoadFrame.highlightLane() method.
+An example of this can be seen below:

 ![alt text][image6]